 Information Technology - Networking

-Graduates are prepared for the BAS-IS program, or for Information Technology networking positions such as system administrators, network administrators, system architect, network technicians, help desk, or other business-oriented systems environments.
-Computer Information Systems Specialists work with businesses, governments,and other organizations that use computer hardware and software every day.
+Information Systems Technologists work with businesses, governments, and other organizations that use computer hardware and software every day.
 They provide day-to-day support for users.
-They make sure all parts of a computer system work to meet the organization's goals.
+They make sure all parts of a computer system work to meet the organization’s goals.
 They use their strong communications skills to help and work with a variety of people within an organization.
-Students planning to transfer after graduation should work closely with an adviser at the baccalaureate institution before finalizing their education plan.
+Graduates of the AAS-T, Information Technology - Networking, are prepared for Information Technology Networking positions such as system administrators, network administrators, system architects, network technicians, help desk, or other business-oriented systems environments.
+Students planning to transfer should work closely with an advisor at the baccalaureate institution before analyzing their education plan.
+Fees vary depending on supplies.

 An official website of Washington State government